 7. Be Reactive Instead of Proactive When Problems Arise.

 Your star is likely highly attuned to the ebb and flow of the workplace.
-If he can see how important a problem is but you seem to keep putting off a solution for another time, you may lose his trust and confidence.
+If he can see how important a problem is but you seem to keep putting off a solution for another time, you may lose his confidence.
 Not only will he get tired of watching problems spiral out of control, he'll also start to worry about his name being associated with your reactionary errors.
 That's a surefire way to see him heading for the door.

-It's Easier to Avoid Sins Than to Be a Saint.
+In all, it's Easier to Avoid Sins Than to Be a Saint.